Set 9: Form, Structure & Sense

 PASSAGE

-The orchestra's performance of Beethoven's Ninth Symphony _______ the audience last night, earning a ten-minute standing ovation.
+Recent studies show that the orchestra's performance of Beethoven's Ninth Symphony _______ the audience last night, earning a ten-minute standing ovation.

 Which choice completes the text so that it conforms to the conventions of Standard English?